realmaster42/EverybodyEditsProtocol/README.md

 Occurs when a player gains or looses an effect.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.

 `[1] Integer` Effect
-> The effect's identifier.
+> The effect's id.
 > *See [Effects](#model-effects).*

 `[2] Boolean` Enabled